Skip to content

 Succinct

 Long names should be avoided.
 In many cases, long names are the result of combining many pieces of information together into a single string.
 In this case, consider either discarding information that is not useful or encoding the information in tag values.
+Shorter names are easier to read, type, and view when working with the data.

 Tags

 As a general rule, it should be possible to use the name as a pivot.
-If only the name is selected, then the user should be able to use other dimensions to filter the data and successfully reason about the value being shown.
+If only the name is selected, then the user should be able to use other dimensions to filter the data and successfully reason about the aggregate value being shown.

 As a concrete example, suppose we have two metrics: